 • The students fill out the questionnaires online through desktop or laptop devices.

-• Parents, teachers and school principals also fill out questionnaires online, but in some participating sites parents can choose a paper and pencil option in case of necessity or personal preference.
+• Parents, teachers and school principals also fill out questionnaires online, but in some participating cities/countries parents can choose a paper and pencil option in case of necessity or personal preference.

 • All instruments are provided using a centrally managed online platform.